Skip to content

 Local llama3 on a workstation $0 (bring your own GPU)

 Numbers are illustrative — actual cost depends on column-name length, sample-value length, and the provider's per-token rate at the time.
-Always run a single-table /run first and check the LLM line for tokens in / out before unleashing it on a warehouse.

 Setup walkthroughs